Who can Earn Transfer Credit

-Current students registered at UVA may take academic courses at another institution in the United States, provided they have prior permission from the Dean's Office in the College (see Transfer Credit After Matriculation).
-Current students registered at UVA may also take academic courses at another institution outside of the United States and apply study abroad credit, provided they request transfer credit from the Dean's Office in the College.
+Current students registered at UVA may take academic courses at another institution in the United States, provided they have prior permission from the College Transfer Credit Evaluator (see below: Transfer Credit After Matriculation).
+Current students registered at UVA may also take academic courses at another institution outside of the United States and apply study abroad credit, provided they request permission using a form provided by the international studies office.

 Permission to transfer credit is not granted to students whose grade point average is less than 2.0, who withdrew from the College within the last ten days of the prior semester, who are currently under suspension, or who are on an Honor Leave of Absence.
 A 2.5 cumulative GPA is required for study abroad.